ronnikn/shelly.Energidata.spotprice.DK/README.md

-# Turn Shelly On/Off Based on Energi Data Service Danish current Spotprice
+# Turn Shelly On/Off Based on current Danish spotprice from Energi Data Service Danish
+## Price don’t include VAT and are measured in DKK/MWh

-This code pulls the current price from energidataservice API
+This code pulls the current spotprice from energidataservice API `http://api.energidataservice.dk`

 # Setup